gethugothemes/hugo-modules/README.md

 If you face any issues while using our modules or have any questions, don't hesitate to [get in touch with us.](https://gethugothemes.com/contact)

+## Contributing Code to Hugo Modules

+We welcome contributions from the community to help us improve and expand this project.
+If you would like to contribute code to Hugo Modules, please follow these steps:

+1. Fork this repo.
+2. Make your changes.
+4. Submit a pull request to the main branch.

 ## License